-For former Quakers, proficiency in SQL warrants a paycheck that is 10 percent more than other alumni salaries.
-Penn alumni are often well versed in Project Management, with just under a fifth of grads ending up in jobs that require this skillset.
-Demonstrated ability in Data Analysis, Microsoft Office, and Engineering Design rank among leading skills as well.
+Project Management is a popular skill among Penn alumni, with nearly one in six workers reporting using it on the job.
+For former Quakers, proficiency in Strategic Planning warrants a paycheck that is 33 percent more than other alumni salaries.
+Demonstrated ability in Data Analysis, Microsoft Excel, and Microsoft Office rank among leading skills as well.

 Benefits and Perks

 A lucky minority (about one in three grads) are fortunate enough to be compensated for vacation while just one-fifth of alumni get sick time.
 A large number of respondents save up for retirement through a 401(k) plan.
 Most grads have medical plans, and a strong majority of former students have dental insurance.
 Other benefits awarded to University of Pennsylvania alumni include a casual working environment, life insurance, a company-subsidized cell phone, and tuition reimbursement.